Zxilly/go-size-analyzer/README.md

   --web               use web interface to explore the details --listen=":8080"    listen address
   --open              Open browser
+  --update-cache      Update the cache file for the web UI

 Terminal interface options
-  --tui    use terminal interface to explore the details
+  --tui    Use terminal interface to explore the details

+Imports analysis options
+  --imports    Try analyze package imports from source

 ```